Justin Veenema

 2. Helping Shelter Dogs Find Homes

-Each month, I visit animal rescue shelters and photograph dogs who need homes.
+Starting in 2026, each month I’ll visit animal rescue shelters and photograph dogs who need homes.
 Then I share their stories with millions of people online and help them get adopted.

 3. Supporting Rescues & Advocacy